CastleLab/COMP3021-2020Fall-PA1-Student-Version/README.md

  the destination and source of the move.
 * Players cannot capture pieces of their enemy or win within the first `N` moves, where `N` should be configurable.

-### Bonus Tasks
+### Bonus Task 1 - Archer

 Implement piece type `Archer`, which moves in the same way as **cannon in Chinese chess** [(Wikipedia)](https://en.wikipedia.org/wiki/Xiangqi#Cannon).
 When initialize the gameboard, each player should have half knights and half archers.
-Since the total number is odd, the difference between the number of knights and archers should be 1.
+Since the total number is odd, each player should have one more knight than archers.
+The arrangement of knights and archers of each player are should be in a staggered pattern.

 **Note** that player cannot win the game by move an archer out of the central place.

+### Bonus Task 2 - Additional Tests

+In this bonus task, you are required to design additional JUnit5 tests besides the sample tests provided by us.
+The objective of this bonus task is to increase the [branch coverage](https://en.wikipedia.org/wiki/Code_coverage) of all classes under folder `src/main/java` by executing your tests along with the sample tests, compared with only using sample tests.
+The more branches (that are not covered by sample tests) are covered by your tests, the more bonus points you will get.
+You can get 1 point for each 10% improvement of branch coverage.

+Your additional tests should be put in the `AdditionalTests` class in folder `src/test/java/castle/comp3021/assignment`.

 ## Obfuscated Version